 Full bellies, a little high, warm and cozy blankets, a crackling fire, listening to music, and laughing at each other until I could not keep my eyes open any longer was the perfect way to end this night.

 In the area for a while?
-Follow us to Boulder, Denver, Breckenridge, and Red Rocks! (blogs in progress)
+Follow us to Boulder, Breckenridge, Red Rocks, and hip Denver neighbourhoods like LoDo, RiNo, and Berkeley!

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.